MatheuZSecurity/Koth-TryHackMe-Tricks/README.md

 - LD_PRELOAD for defense of king.

-Soon I will also add a code for this way to defend the king
+Soon I will also add a code for this way to defend the king.

 - Programs written in C to protect the king.